Cowboy Bebop: The Movie: Release

-Critical response
+Critical reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 66% based on 76 reviews, with an average rating of 6.30/10.
-The website's critical consensus reads, "This may be strictly for anime junkies, but they'll find much to like about Cowboy Bebops casual violence and cool dialogue."
-On Metacritic, the film has a weighted average score of 61 out of 100, based on 23 critics, indicating "generally positive reviews".
+On review aggregator Rotten Tomatoes, the film has an approval rating of 68% based on 78 reviews, with an average rating of 7.6/10.
+On Metacritic, the film has a weighted average score of 62 out of 100, based on 23 critics, indicating "generally positive reviews".
 The film was nominated at the Online Film Critics Society Awards 2003 in the Best Animated Film category, though it lost the award to Finding Nemo.

+Critics' reviews have generally been positive.
 Helen McCarthy in 500 Essential Anime Movies praised the music of the movie, calling it "the show's secret weapon", and stated that "the movie's only real fault is that it's about half an hour too long".

-Critic reviews have generally been positive.
 Andy Patrizio of IGN gave the film a score of 9 of 10, saying that the developers "did a superb job of fleshing out the story", as well as praising it for "not succumbing to melodrama like many of its live-action counterparts".
 He also commented that the film's subject matter of terrorism in the face of the September 11 attacks "smacked way too close to home".
 The music also received praise.
 Mike Crandol of Anime News Network echoed many of these sentiments.
 His main criticism stemmed from the fact that Jet, Faye and Ed were relegated to supporting roles, and that it was difficult getting them all into the story.
 He also said that the team had outdone themselves with the animation quality in a few scenes, such as the final fight between Spike and Vincent.
 Robert Koehler of Variety, reviewing an undubbed subtitled release, praised the visuals and writing, although he found some sections a little long.
 Charles Solomon writing in the Los Angeles Times however praised the film for its running time, saying it gave screenwriter Keiko Nobumoto time to explore the characters.